SARS-CoV-1: Phylogenetic

 Bats are likely to be the natural reservoir, that is, the host that harbored the pathogen but that does not show ill effects and serves as a source of infection.
 No direct progenitor of SARS-CoV was found in bat populations, but WIV16 was found in a cave in Xiyang Yi Ethnic Township, Yunnan, China between 2013 and 2016, and has a 96% genetically similar virus strain.
 The hypothesis that SARS-CoV-1 emerged through recombinations of bat SARSr-CoVs in the Yunnan cave of WIV16 or in other yet-to-be-identified bat caves is considered highly likely.

 Virology

 SARS-CoV-1 follows the replication strategy typical of the coronavirus subfamily.
-The primary human receptor of the virus is angiotensin-converting enzyme 2 (ACE2) and hemaglutinin (HE), first identified in 2003.
+The primary human receptor of the virus is angiotensin-converting enzyme 2 (ACE2) and hemaglutinin (HE), first identified in 2003, and the viral spike protein lacks a furin cleavage site.

 Human SARS-CoV-1 appears to have had a complex history of recombination between ancestral coronaviruses that were hosted in several different animal groups.
 In order for recombination to happen at least two SARS-CoV-1 genomes must be present in the same host cell.
 Recombination may occur during genome replication when the RNA polymerase switches from one template to another (copy choice recombination).

 SARS-CoV-1 is one of seven known coronaviruses to infect humans.
 The other six are: